adbharadwaj/graphspace-manual/docs/Interacting_with_Graphs.md

 ## Search

-This feature provides a search bar that allows the user to find nodes/edges that match search terms.
+This feature provides a search bar that allows the user to find nodes/edges that match the search terms.
 See [Search Query Semantics](Searching_Graphs.html#query-semantics) section for more information on query semantics.
 The matching nodes or edges are [highlighted](Viewing_Graphs.html#highlighted-graph-elements) automatically as you type in the query in the search bar.

 ![Search Bar](_static/images/graph-page/gs-screenshot-graph-page-search-bar.png)